NALTP/Rules/README.md

         - (4) Captain D begins with 80 TCA and ends with 0 TCA, or 0 pro-rated TCB.
         - (5) The draft order would be: C, A, B/D (coinflip).
     - (c) The team with the most prorated TCA will pick 1st in the 1st round.
     - (d) Teams will have 60 seconds to submit a snake pick.
-Failure to select a player will result in the top player from the big board being added to their roster.
+Failure to select a player will result in the top player from the draft packet being added to their roster.
+    	- (1) Captains may choose to opt-out of participation in the snake draft.
+Those who do will receive the top player from the draft packet when it is their turn to pick.
     - (e) At the conclusion or each round the draft order is reversed.
 The last pick in round 1 will have the first pick in round 2 while the first pick in round 1 will have the last pick in round 2.
     - (f) The snake draft will continue until every eligible signup has been drafted to a team.
+  - (2) All players drafted during the Snake draft will be assigned the tag "Floater".
+See [Article IV, Section B](#section-b---drops-call-ups-free-agency-floaters) for more information on Floater procedures.
 ___
 ### Article IV - Roster changes